plieskovsky/tiktok-hashtag-scrape/readme.md

 ```

 ## Limitations
-It currently downloads videos to fulfill 6 minutes of video.
+1. It currently downloads videos to fulfill 6 minutes of video.
 The sum of downloaded video durations is saved to a
 `<path-arg>videos/current_duration.txt` file.
 In order to download again after hitting the 10 minutes
 the content of this file has to be overwritten to `0`.

-In case the download return `403` HTTP code the info is logged and file download skipped.
+2. In case the download return `403` HTTP code the info is logged and file download skipped.
 TikTok uses 403 to prevent
 private video downloads.
+3. Tiktok has rate limitting in place, if you encounter responses saying that you need to log into your account you most probably hit the rate limiting.
+To me scraping the videos twice a day seems to work ok without being rate limited.